NATURAL FOODS MEET SUSTAINABLE FASHION: HOW TO TIE-DYE YOUR T-SHIRT AT HOME

 5. Ready for some magic?
 Trust me, the night of anticipation is going to be difficult, but an amazing morning will follow!
 Undo the plastic bag, place the fabric in cold water and then remove the rubber bands.
 Flat dry your brand new upcycled garment and voila!
 Now comes the most important step in the process.
 Pair your garment with your favourite pair of shoes and a minimal pendant (just some bias there) and get ready for the storm of compliments coming your way.

 We, at The Good Tee, strongly believe in slow and responsible fashion.
 Are you super proud of your masterpieces?
 Ever thought of having your own brand?
-The good tee has back neck labels that can rip out so you can replace it with your own amazing name.
+The Good Tee has back neck labels that can be ripped out so you can replace it with your own.
 We would love to have you on board with us!
-Fill out our wholesale app here.
+Fill out our wholesale application here.

 Got other cool natural tie-dye ideas?
 Share them with us.